October 18, 1947 – Laura Nyro:

 It would never have happened to me when I was young.
 I was a fearless performer as a youth.
-I actually became more reticent as I got older.
-Some performers just shun the spotlight and find that back road to success.
+I became more reticent and more shy as I got older.
+Still, some performers shun the spotlight and find that back road to success.
 Laura Nyro was a perfect example.
 Crippled by chronic stage fright, she never found more than a cult audience with her solo career; but when her songs were covered by Barbra Streisand, Frank Sinatra, The 5th Dimension, Three Dog Night or Blood, Sweat & Tears, they effortlessly reached the Top 10 on the charts.
 Somehow, those reinterpretations brought her material closer to the audience’s musical preoccupations in the late 1960s and early 1970s.

-You probably missed Nyro’s obituary when she left this world.
-Her death didn’t garner the type of media coverage that pop icons like Elvis Presley, John Lennon or Janis Joplin had when they left this world.
+You probably missed Nyro’s obituaries when she left this world.
+Her death didn’t bring the type of media coverage that pop icons like Elvis Presley, John Lennon or Janis Joplin had when they passed.
 In fact, you may not even know her name.
-That is a shame.
+That’s a shame.

-Nyro was born Laura Nigro in 1947, the daughter of a jazz trumpeter.
-She began playing music as a little girl, and she read poetry and was introduced to the music of classical composers Ravel and Debussy by her mother.
-She attended Manhattan High School Of Music And Art, she was a big fan of a wide range of music, from Bob Dylan to Coltrane, Gospel to Doo-Wop, Burt Bacharach to The Supremes.
+Nyro was born in The Bronx in 1947, the daughter of a jazz trumpeter.
+She began playing music as a little girl.
+She read poetry and was introduced to the music of classical composers Maurice Ravel and Claude Debussy by her mother.
+She attended Manhattan High School of Music and Art.
+She was a big fan of a wide range of music, from Bob Dylan to John Coltrane, Gospel to Doo-Wop, Burt Bacharach to The Supremes.

 New York Tendaberry (1969) was Nyro’s only album to reach the Top 40.
 It included two more songs that The 5th Dimension covered: Time And Love, and Save The Country.
 This album gave her a cult following and foreshadowed the whole introspective singer/songwriter movement that emerged in the early 1970s.
 Ironically, Nyro’s own bestselling single was a cover of Carole King and Gerry Goffin‘s Up On The Roof.

-Nyro released two more albums before and then left the biz in 1971 at 24 years old.
+Nyro released two more albums and then left the biz in 1971, giving up at 24 years old.
 But, after five years away, she returned to the studio and periodically released new albums for the next two decades.
 In 1997, a retrospective boxed-set was being released by Columbia: Stoned Soul Picnic: The Best Of Laura Nyro.
 Nyro selected the tracks and approved the final project.
 She lived to see its release and she said that she was pleased with the final project.

 A tribute album, Time And Love: The Music Of Laura Nyro, with Nyro’s songs performed by 14 women singers and groups, including Phoebe Snow, Suzanne Vega, Roseanne Cash, and Jane Siberry was issued shortly after Nyro was gone.

-Nyro’s huge influence on other musicians has been acknowledged by: Janis Ian, Joni Mitchell, Melissa Manchester, Rickie Lee Jones, Steely Dan, Todd Rundgren, Sandra Bernhard and Elton John.
-She is Bette Midler’s favorite singer.
-Barry Manilow lists her amazing album (and my own personal favorite Nyro LP) Christmas And The Beads Of Sweat on his Desert Island Discs.
+Nyro’s huge influence on other musicians has been acknowledged by: Janis Ian, Steely Dan, Joni Mitchell, Melissa Manchester, Rickie Lee Jones, Todd Rundgren, Elton John, and Sandra Bernhard.
+She is Bette Midler‘s favorite singer.
+Barry Manilow lists her amazing album (and my own personal favorite Nyro LP) Christmas And The Beads Of Sweat on his Desert Island Discs list.
 The juicy Jackson Browne tune That Girl Could Sing is about Nyro.
-Elton John and Elvis Costello discussed Nyro’s significant influence on both of them during the premiere episode of Costello’s interview show Spectacle (2012) on the Sundance Channel.
+Elton John and Elvis Costello discussed Nyro’s significant influence on both of their music during the premiere episode of Costello’s interview show Spectacle (2012) on the Sundance Channel.

 When I was a callow youth, I loved Nyro beyond all reason.
 Her songs are very much a part of my musical consciousness.
-The Husband is a big fan.
+The Husband is a big fan also.
 If you remember her songs in their hit versions by other artists, it is fascinating to hear Nyro’s own interpretations.
-If you’re too young to remember these songs from AM radio, you will be knocked out by the variety and depth of her vision.
-Listening to her music more than 45 years later, I am transported back to that amazing time.
+If you’re just too young to remember these songs from AM radio, you will be knocked out by the variety and depth of her vision.
+Listening to her music more than 45 years later, I am transported back to that amazing time in music.
 I don’t know why more people didn’t discover the singer/songwriter behind the great melodies and lyrics.
 Stoned Soul Picnic captures the sweet, hopeful trippiness of the late 1960s better than most protest music of the time:

-“There’ll be trains of blossoms & there’ll be trains of music.
-There’ll be trains of trust, trains of gold & dust…”
+“There’ll be trains of blossoms and there’ll be trains of music.
+There’ll be trains of trust, trains of gold and dust…”